mlysaght2017/common-cloud-controls/services/database/relational/threats.md

 # Threats: Relational Database Management Systems

 This _service-level threats_ documents the most common list of threats that impacts cloud-native relational database management systems (RDBMS).
-The scope of these threats expand across multiple industries and sectors, tailored to the use of financial services ecosystems.
+The scope of these threats expand across cloud service providers.

 ## Threat Catalog